evilbunny2008/weeWXWeatherApp/README.md

 ## WeeWxWeatherApp -- A weather app for weeWx

+Unlike general weather apps, which get data from third party websites, this app gets data from personal weather stations running WeeWx.

-This is a community maintained project I do in my free time.
-While all efforts are taken to test everything works, in some cases things get overlooked, so don't expect everything to be working perfectly.
+This is a community maintained project that I do in my free time.
+While all efforts are taken to test everything works, in some cases things get overlooked.
 If you spot a problem please try to fix it and contribute where you can.
 If you aren't able to fix the issue, please file a bug under issues so we can track the progress and resolution of the problem.

 ## Contents